nashville-software-school/bangazon-inc/projects/ORIENTATION_HELLO_BANGAZON.md

 Notice the namespace.
 In this case it is called "ConsoleApplication", lets rename it "HelloBangazon".

-Lets have our app write out a more interesting message the user.
+Let's have our app write out a more interesting message the user.
 Modify the code to look like this:
 ```
 public static void Main(string[] args)